-The other reason I wanted to include it in this course is because not everyone is looking to make long term websites.
+The other reason I wanted to include it in this course is that not everyone is looking to make long-term websites.
 Some people want to make a quick buck and move on.
 This is where black hat link building can be hugely beneficial.

 What is Black Hat Link Building

 Black hat link building is when you build links strictly for the purpose of trying to game Google’s algorithm and rank higher for specific keywords.
 These links are mostly spammy and are many times on pages that have no thought given to the user experience.
 They are strictly there to pass link juice and help you rank.

 As I’ve said in a previous tutorial the term “black hat” doesn’t mean you are breaking the law or committing a crime.
 You are just not following Google’s rules.
 So by doing so, you are at the whim of Google.
 They can decide to penalize your site, de-index your site or just devalue the spammy links.
 It all depends and it’s all risky.
 So I highly recommend for those planning on having their sites as a long-term asset, black hat link building should be avoided.
 Or at the very least gone about with a lot of caution.

 The biggest reason to choose black hat link building is if you want to get into churn n burn.
 This is when you build websites quickly, use whatever tactics necessary to get them ranking as soon as possible and profit from them as much as you can before they tank in the rankings.
 After that’s done you move on, rinse and repeat.
 I’ve known many great black hat SEO’s who’ve made a killing off this type of strategy (literally millions).
 The problem is you need to stay at the cutting edge and be able to live with constant ups and downs.